Elderly woman lived with dead son for a week in Commonwealth flat

 The police had to call in a locksmith to enter the flat, as his mother did not respond to knocking on the door, according to the Shin Min report.

-She added that she had occasionally caught the whiff of a foul stench when walking to the lift lobby in the last two days, but thought nothing of it.
+She added that in the last two days, she had occasionally caught a whiff of a foul stench when walking to the lift lobby, but thought nothing of it.

-Most other residents on the same floor, as well as those above and below, told The Straits Times they had smelt nothing amiss and only found out about the death when six police cars and an ambulance arrived at the block on Tuesday afternoon.
+Most other residents on the same floor, as well as those above and below, told ST that they had smelt nothing amiss and found out about the death only when six police cars and an ambulance arrived at the block on Tuesday afternoon.

 But a next-door neighbour, who declined to be identified, said that both she and her husband had detected a stench coming from the unit for about a week.

-She added that her husband, who was at work when ST visited the block, called the police on Monday as he found the smell unbearable.
+She said her husband, who was at work when ST visited the block, called the police on Monday, as he found the smell unbearable.

 "At first, I thought there was a rat infestation or a sewage pipe leak, but the smell only got stronger," said the neighbour, who has lived in the block for a decade.

-The Singapore Police Force said it was alerted to a case of unnatural death at Block 85 at 12.38pm on Tuesday.
+The Singapore Police Force said it was alerted to a case of unnatural death at Block 85 at about 12.40pm on Tuesday.

 The man was pronounced dead at the scene by a paramedic.